To all Competitors, Conductors and/or Teachers

-Duologue – A speech selection for 2 individuals performing different parts.
+Duologue – A speech selection for two individuals performing different parts.

-Family Music – Music performed by a group all of whom, including the accompanist, are members of the same family.
+Family Music – Music performed by a group all of whom are members of the same family.
+The accompanist MAY be a member of the same family.

 Finger-style Guitar – Describes a manner of playing in which the fingertips are used to pluck the strings.

 Flamenco Guitar – Describes accompaniments used in gypsy folk songs and dances of Spanish music.

 Folk Guitar – Describes accompaniments of folk songs employing simple chords and arpeggios.
 Includes Blues.